functionalscript/functionalscript/crypto/README.md

 # Cryptography

-The directory contains algorithms and utilities for different cryptographic methods.
+The directory contains algorithms and utilities for various cryptographic methods.